Corporate Strategy

 • varying standards and practices in the legal, regulatory, and business cultures in which we operate; and

 While we internally share information regarding political and economic instability, and we are endeavoring to respond appropriately to such instability, it is difficult to fully account for all changes in political and economic conditions.
-Any of the foregoing factors or others could negatively impact our sales, lead to cost increases, or disrupt our operations, and this could have an adverse effect on our financial condition, operational results and cash flows.
+Any of the foregoing factors or others could negatively impact our sales, lead to cost increases, or disrupt our operations, and this could have an adverse effect on our financial condition, operating results and cash flows.

 (7) M&A, Business Alliance, and Other Strategic Investments